Common SSL Certificate Errors and How to Fix Them

 What It Means:

-Causes:
+Common Causes:

-- The certificate was compromised or misused.
+- The SSL certificate was issued for the wrong domain or subdomain.

 How to Fix It:

-6. Outdated TLS Protocol
+5. Outdated SSL/TLS Protocol

 What It Means:

-Causes:
+Common Causes:

 - The hosting provider has not updated their infrastructure.